 Asked if he will agree to play a father to Salman Khan, he said, "I don't have a problem with it.
 I am also ready to play the role of Amitji's (Amitabh Bachchan) father as I am an actor."

-It's Anil Kapoor's birthday today.
+Anil Kapoor's first film as the lead face released on June 23, 1983.
 The actor is known for his performance in films like Mashaal, Tezaab, 1942: A Love Story, Taal, Pukar, Gandhi, My Father, Slumdog Millionaire, Welcome, No Entry and Biwi No.1.
 Clearly, his choice of films shows how well he manages to balance between commercial and parallel cinema.
-As he turns 62 today, we look back at his journey and bring you some rarely seen pictures of the 'Jhakaas' star.
+As he completes 36 years in the industry, we look back at his journey and bring you some rarely seen pictures of the 'Jhakaas' star.
 Take a look...